 Grand National Betting seems to be one of the favourite national pastimes.
 The event attracts hundreds of millions of viewers, so it’s no wonder the bookmakers have their hands full.
 Since there will be a lot of first time and once-a-year bettors, we feel it’s important to make a comprehensive guide.
 Otherwise, there will be a lot of Betting on Grand National made purely based on catchy names.

 There are countless betting sites out there, but not all offer the same degree of professional quality or security.
-We’ll explore the top Grand National betting offers 2021 to help you find the most attractive option for your money.
+We’ll explore the things you need to know about Grand National betting 2022 to help you find the bookmaker and bets that best suit your needs.

 Depending on how experienced you are, betting on Grand National can range from very straightforward to very complex.
 So, let’s start with the basics.